rclone/rclone/docs/content/gui.md

 This assumes you are running rclone locally on your machine.
 It is possible to separate the rclone and the GUI - see below for details.

-If you wish to update to the latest API version then you can add `--rc-web-gui-update` to the command line.
+If you wish to check for updates then you can add `--rc-web-gui-update` to the command line.

+If you find your GUI broken, you may force it to update by add `--rc-web-gui-force-update`.

+By default, rclone will open your browser.
+Add `--rc-web-gui-no-open-browser` to disable this feature.

 ## Using the GUI